Table of Contents

-Meralgia Paresthetica
+- What is Meralgia Paresthetica

 Burning thigh pain is more commonly seen in individuals in their fourth or fifth decade of life.
 Compared to males, it affects females more commonly – particularly those with obesity or who are expecting.
 This is also known as Meralgia Paresthetica.

-Meralgia Paresthesia is caused by compression of the lateral femoral cutaneous nerve.
+Meralgia Paresthetica is caused by compression of the lateral femoral cutaneous nerve.
 The Lateral Femoral nerve is one of the most important sensory nerves of the body.
 However, it is very sensitive to the force of compression, particularly when it passes towards the inguinal ligament from the lumbosacral plexus.
 According to the American Academy of Orthopaedic Surgeons, the compression of this sensory nerve is often associated with burning sensation, pain, and dysesthesia, in the front of the outer thigh.
 This condition is also referred to as lateral femoral cutaneous nerve syndrome or Bernhardt Roth syndrome.
 (3)

 Common Causes Of Meralgia Paresthetica

 Meralgia Paresthetica is commonly caused by nerve damage or entrapment of the lateral femoral cutaneous nerve.
 This may be spontaneous or may be caused by an iatrogenic injury.
 The causes of Meralgia Paresthetica, which are associated with spontaneous pain, include alcohol use for long periods, diagnosis of Diabetes Mellitus, hypothyroidism, or neuropathy of the lateral femoral cutaneous nerve.
-The causes of Meralgia Paresthetica, which are associated with mechanical pressure on the the femoral cutaneous nerve lfcn), may include wearing tight clothing, seat belt injuries, and even pressure exerted by weight gain or obesity, hernia, pregnancy, or tumours.
+The causes of Meralgia Paresthetica, which are associated with mechanical pressure on the femoral cutaneous nerve (LFCN), may include wearing tight clothing, seat belt injuries, and even pressure exerted by weight gain or obesity, hernia, pregnancy, or tumours.

 On the other hand, the common causes of iatrogenic pain in Meralgia Paresthetica include injuries caused during hip replacement surgery, lower back surgery, spine surgery, inguinal hernia surgery, hip and pelvic area and even bariatric surgery.